trakerr-com/trakerr-csharp/README.md

 tc.Shutdown(false);
 ```

 This will close the CPU monitoring thread gracefully.
 If an error has occurred passing `true` pass a hard thread abort.
-Do not pass true unless absolutely nessarry.
+Do not pass true unless absolutely necessary.

 ## Detailed Integration Guide
 ### Option-1: Send an exception to Trakerr